Skip to main content

 Description

-CVE-2026-4198 is a medium severity command injection vulnerability in hypermodel-labs mcp-server-auto-commit version 1.
+CVE-2026-4198 is a command injection vulnerability in hypermodel-labs mcp-server-auto-commit version 1.
 0. 0, specifically in the getGitChanges function of index. ts.
-The flaw allows an attacker with local access and low privileges to execute arbitrary commands due to insufficient input sanitization.
+The flaw allows an attacker with local access and low privileges to execute arbitrary commands on the host system.
 Exploitation does not require user interaction but is limited to local attack vectors.
-Although a patch has been created, the vendor has not yet responded or released an official fix.
+Although the vulnerability has a medium CVSS score of 4.
+8, it poses a risk to confidentiality, integrity, and availability due to potential command execution.
+The vendor has been notified but has not yet responded, and a patch is available to remediate the issue.
 No known exploits are currently in the wild.
-Organizations using this software should apply the available patch promptly to prevent potential local privilege escalation or system compromise.
-The vulnerability primarily affects environments where this tool is deployed, which may include development or CI/CD systems.

 AI-Powered Analysis